perlang-org/perlang/docs/learn/quickstart/index.md

 ```

 So, we are running about 60% slower than the JavaScript counterpart.
 For many applications, this could be tolerable but it's quite obvious that there's a lot of work that needs to be done in this area before Perlang is anywhere near "production quality".

+### Further reading

+This guide only takes some initial steps in teaching the user how to use Perlang.
+For example, _functions_ aren't covered at all.

+For a more in-depth guide which aims to cover all parts of Perlang which are currently implemented, see the page about [the Perlang language](../the-language/index.md).